libavg/libavg/sphinxdoc/animation.rst

         .. py:method:: setDebug(debug)

-            Setting this to :keyword:`True` causes all state changes to be printed on the console.
+            Setting this to :py:const:`True` causes all state changes to be printed on the console.

         .. py:method:: setState